Yacht etiquette and raft up boat mooring systems raft protocol. Rafting up is rafting boats together.

 - Do not rely on the other raft member’s shore lines to hold your boat as this is bad practice and discourteous.

-- Avoid joining a raft up where only the innermost boat has rigged shore lines.
+- Observe raft protocol by avoiding a raft up where only the innermost boat has rigged shore lines.
 A raft such as this will swing fore and aft under wind and tide effects as well as an uncomfortable and insecure berth.

 - A stable raft is one where the largest boat is on the inside and the smallest on the outside.

 - Avoid rafting alongside a boat smaller than your boat.

 - When joining a raft up, position the boat so that the mast is not in line with the neighbour.
 This prevents the mast from clashing and causing damage when boats roll.

 - To preserve the privacy of other boats in the raft when going ashore, cross by the foredeck, never the cockpit.

 Disadvantages of Boat Rafting